In my work, I draw on models, frameworks, and years of experience. Yet, one of my most valuable tools is a simple one: Curiosity.

 - What does “commitment” really mean here?
 Do all parties understand and use the term the same way?

 - What hinders people from achieving what the managers desire?
 Do teams have the means to do their work?

-- What is at stake, for which groups of people, regarding delivery of this product?
+- What‘s at stake, for which groups of people, regarding delivery of this product?

 - What is it like to be a manager in this organization?

 For the most part, managers no longer ask blaming questions.
 They ask whether teams have the data to make decisions about how much work to pull into a sprint.
-They examine what they themselves say and do to reduce confusing and mixed messages.
+Further, the managers examine what they themselves say and do to reduce confusing and mixed messages.
 They review data, and adjust their plans.

 Curiosity uncovered contradictions, hurdles, confusion, and misunderstandings.
 All of which we could work on to improve the situation.